FarronF/limerick-council-meetings/meetings/2020/06/15-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 9th March 2020.md

  Affordable accommodation needed for students, close to colleges.

- Concerns in relation to number of storeys in terms of height.--- 4
+ Concerns in relation to number of storeys in terms of height.
+---
+4

  Query in relation to the number of social units.